The programme and facilitator training has been independently peer reviewed in 2022.

 The Sexual Violence Recovery Toolkit programme has been developed for women who have experienced acquaintance, dating, and stranger rape.

 It is an evidence-based programme that supports clients to be the expert, and at the centre of their own recovery.

-The 12-week group programme uses a trauma-informed and a psycho-educational approach to enable clients to move forward from the trauma of experiencing sexual violence.
+The 12-week group programme uses trauma-informed practice and a psycho-educational approach to enable clients to move forward from the trauma of experiencing sexual violence.
 It supports participants to develop positive lifestyle coping strategies, restoring a sense of safety and enabling people to return to active citizenship.